 Participants will receive a minimum scholarship of $15,000 for each year they are at UC Law SF, said Mario Ernesto Lopez ’15, Associate Director of Admissions and Diversity Initiatives, who has been instrumental in forging ties with Spelman and other Historically Black Colleges and Universities (HBCUs).
 UC Law SF will accept 3+3 applicants in the upcoming admissions cycle.

 Approved overwhelmingly by the UC Law SF faculty, the program is an important part of a larger effort to recruit and retain students of color.

-“My goal has been to establish stronger relationships with HBCUs and to increase the pipeline of Black college graduates entering the legal profession, which remains in great need of more diversity, including racial diversity,” said UC Hastings Chancellor and Dean David Faigman said.
+“My goal has been to establish stronger relationships with HBCUs and to increase the pipeline of Black college graduates entering the legal profession, which remains in great need of more diversity, including racial diversity,” said UC Law SF Chancellor and Dean David Faigman said.
 “This program is an important piece of a larger strategy to realize our diversity goals.”

 2L Kameelah Sims-Traylor, a Spelman graduate and California Scholar, welcomed the news.
 Having participated in promoting the program, she attended the virtual signing with Faigman, Spelman President Mary Schmidt Campbell, and others.

 “The 3 + 3 program is a pioneering effort in the direction of representation and equality in the legal field,” she said.
 “This incentive not only promotes the pursuit of legal education from top tier students, but widens the scope of what’s possible within the law.
 I cannot wait for the first class of 3 + 3 scholars to arrive from Spelman and continue to drive us towards the justice and progress that our shared institutions stand for.”